← Back to blog

 If you see multiple red flags or the seller resists inspection, step back.
 A professional inspection with a lift and diagnostics gives a definitive answer.

 Unsure about the accident history?
-Have an E-Moto agent run checks, scan modules, and inspect on-site before you sign.
+Ask an E-Moto agent to inspect on-site, scan modules, and flag repair concerns before you sign.

 Related Guides